 The recipient of the award is selected by a committee of up to seven grantmakers from GIH Funding Partner organizations.
 A member of the GIH board of directors chairs the committee but does not have a vote.
 The committee will review all nominations and choose one winner.
 For those not chosen, nominators are welcome to resubmit in subsequent years.
-The award recipient and nominators will be notified of the committee's decision by December 9, 2016.
+The decisions of the selection committee are final and not subject to review by the GIH board, staff, or its Funding Partners.
+The award recipient and nominators will be notified of the committee's decision in March 2018.